doomsbuster/express-react-boilerlpate/README.md

 - `.editorconfig` for consistent editor configurations.

 ## How to install?
 Getting started with this boilerplate is easy.
+There are two ways to get this kickstart

 ### Installing manually
-Clone this repo on your workstation
+Clone this repo on your workstation.

     git clone https://github.com/doomsbuster/express-react-boilerplate.git

+### Installing from `npm` registry
+You can install this module from the npm registry by running the following command

+    npm install express-react-kickstart

 ## Getting Started
 Once you have installed the boilerplate, running it is easy: